zrdaley/Algorithms/README.md

-# Algorithsm
+# Algorithms
-This repository contains algorithms that I have written.
+This repository contains various algorithms that I have written.